 1. Introduction

-1.1 We are committed to safeguarding the privacy of our website visitors, service users, individual customers and customer personnel.
+1.1 We are committed to safeguarding the privacy of our website visitors, mobile application users, alumni users, business directory users and subscribers, chat group participants, institutional and organisation administrators, individual customers and customer personnel.

 1.2 This policy applies where we are acting as a data controller with respect to the personal data of such persons.
 In other words, where we determine the purposes and means of the processing of that personal data.